-This fast and delicious no-cook Vietnamese vermicelli bowl is full of rice noodles, shrimp, crunchy veggies and fresh herbs then drizzled with a sweet and tangy vinaigrette.
+This fast and delicious no-cook Vietnamese shrimp noodle bowl is full of rice noodles, shrimp, crunchy veggies, and fresh herbs then drizzled with a sweet and tangy vinaigrette.

 Vermicelli noodle bowls are my everything.
 While I typically make fresh rolls with rice paper wrappers, and stuff them with everything from pulled pork to meatballs, this time I decided to switch things up and try serving my beloved shrimp rolls in a bowl.